kdaisho/local-env-setup-guide/README.md

 ### nix-direnv

 There are a few ways to install it.
-Installing it via [home-manager](https://nix-community.github.io/home-manager) is recommended.
+Installing via [home-manager](https://nix-community.github.io/home-manager) is recommended.

 #### Installing home-manager